dolphindb/api-cplusplus/README.md

 ```
 2.3.2 MessageQueueSP PollingClient::subscribe(string host, int port, string tableName, string actionName = DEFAULT_ACTION_NAME, int64_t offset = -1, bool resub = true, VectorSP filter = nullptr);
 ```
-For explanation of the parameters, please check section 8.2.1.2.
+For explanation of the parameters, please check section 2.1.2.

-MessageQueueSP points to a message queue, from which  user can poll messages from the server.
+MessageQueueSP points to a MessageQueue, where user can poll messages from the server.

 ###### Example